roocs/rook/docs/source/processes.rst

     :skiplines: 1
     :noindex:

-The process has no inputs and returns the literal output ``status=ok`` when Rook can execute it.
+The process has no inputs.
+Its raw output is exactly ``ROOK_HEALTH_OK`` when Rook can execute it and all configured checks pass.
+A failed check produces an OGC exception response containing a concise explanation and does not include the success marker.

 It must be executed synchronously so the health request stays in the web service and responds immediately instead of being submitted to the batch system.
-An HTTP health endpoint can delegate to this synchronous
+An HTTP health endpoint can delegate to this synchronous raw-output
 request:

 .. code-block:: text

-   /wps?service=WPS&version=1.0.0&request=Execute&identifier=health
+   /wps?service=WPS&version=1.0.0&request=Execute&identifier=health&RawDataOutput=status

+The monitoring layer should consider the response healthy only when its body matches ``ROOK_HEALTH_OK`` exactly.

 Subset
 ------